HusienAdel/git-learning/README.md

-# this is big repo for laerning git
+# this is big repo for learnig Github
-* I will learn in this repo all I know about github.
+> Will be easy for use